PatMan10/testing_socketIO_server/README.md

-This a light basic socket.io server built to demonstrate a method for successfully testing the servers socket.io functionality.
+This a light, basic, node.js based, socket.io server built to demonstrate a method for successfully testing the servers socket.io functionality.
 It allows you to emit events, receive responses and test the responses.

 Steps to get, run and see the solution.